Home as Center

 Many people don’t seem to have a home any more.
 I’m not talking about the dispossessed people living on the streets or in homeless shelters, but the average, middle-class citizen of the United States.
 Many of them have nicely furnished houses or apartments or other places where they sleep or keep their stuff, but it isn’t really home.

 I see people who don’t want to leave work because there’s nothing in their expensive, empty condos to make them want to be there.
-I’ve known people who hate being with their kids for any extended period.
-We’ve entertained children in our house who just flat don’t want to go back to where they live.
-They certainly aren’t being abused or neglected, nor are they being spoiled in our home.
+I’ve known people who hate being with their kids for an extended period of time.
+I’ve entertained children in my home who just flat don’t want to go back to where they live.
+They certainly aren’t being abused or neglected, nor were they being spoiled in my home.
 I honestly think that these people don’t truly have a home, a place that’s their favorite place in the world.

 Wrong.
 I’m one of a growing number of people who have looked at the changes in our society that have coincided with a movement away from home in general and realized that something is seriously wrong.